RP2/auto-rom-validator/README.md

 # Auto ROM Validator

-A Python script to validate and standardize your ROM backup collection using official No-Intro and Redump DAT files.
-This project was to satisfy a need to automate the process of validating files from backing up physical games.
+A Python script to automate the process of validating and standardizing your ROM backup collection using official No-Intro and Redump DAT files.

 ## Disclaimer